Geography with optional placement year - BSc (Hons)

 We’ll also help you develop an impressive skill set.
 You’ll learn how to map the sea floor, conduct an environmental impact assessment and use cutting-edge technologies such as GIS to analyse social inequality.
 These professional and practical skills will help you find a job you’ll love.
 Over 90% of our graduates are employed or in postgraduate study within a year of leaving us.

 Our stunning campus location is the perfect place to study.
 Your lecture theatre is the picturesque North Coast.
-Our local field trips take place in Game of Thrones Territory while our overseas residential field schools are spent in destinations such as Cyprus and Catalonia, fine-tuning skills and gaining a global perspective.
+Our local field trips take place in Game of Thrones Territory while our overseas residential field schools are spent in destinations such as Edinburgh and Catalonia, fine-tuning skills and gaining a global perspective.
 It’s time to make a difference.

 We’d love to hear from you!